eth-vaw-glaciology/course-101-0250-00/website/lecture10.md

     - your project mate
     - a brief description of your choice for **_part 2_**
     - a link to your final project GitHub repository
-    - what is missing in this list
+    - _anything else missing in this list_
 6. Work on you final project, asking for help
     - in the Element _Helpdesk_ channel for general question
     - as **GitHub "issue"** for project specific questions

 ## Project submission

 Submission deadline for the project is XXX.
 Final submission timestamp is enforced upon tagging the v1.0.0 version release of your repository.
-See [GitHub's doc](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases) for infos.
+See [GitHub docs](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases) for infos.

 ## Project grading